secureailabs/datascience/README.md

 - the `config` folder contains dependency management files  `ie: requirements.txt`
 - the `docs` folder contains the documentation that we generate and is published on github pages

+An up to date list of what is available for use is held [here](https://fluffy-couscous-a7e264fe.pages.github.io/)

 ## Create virtual environment
 - Install Python 3.8